-Canada is a country of diverse and golden opportunities.
-You will find a great deal of job prospects available in Canada.
+Canada is a land of diverse opportunities, with job prospects across the board.
 Based on one’s academic qualification and work experience a person can opt for a position suited with his / her capabilities.
-However, it is recommended to undertake a work position in alignment with the previous work employments for at least 12 months before shifting the line of profession all together.
-After a suitable time frame, the line of work can be shifted as per the employment opportunities and capabilities of the Individual.
+However, to avoid future complications, it is advisable to stay aligned with one line of work for at least 12 months before shifting, or a change in profession all together.
+Post a considerable amount of time spent in one industry/profession, the line of work can be shifted as per the employment opportunities available in the free market, and one’s own capabilities.

-In a 2018 survey by ManpowerGroup, 41 per cent of Canadian employers reported difficulty filling jobs.
-The survey also found that the most in-demand jobs require post-secondary training, but not necessarily a university degree.
+In a 2018 survey by ManpowerGroup, 41 % employers stated that found it difficult to fill out job openings.
+The survey also found that the high demand jobs require post-secondary training, but not necessarily university level education.

-In May, it was reported that Canada had created a total of one million jobs since 2015.
-However, in the first quarter of 2019, 435,000 jobs were found to be unfilled.
-Although there continues to be more jobs every year, Canadian employers continue to face a high demand for workers with particular skills and expertise that can address the labour needs of the province, region or city.
+In May 2018, it was stated that Canada had created a total of one million jobs since in a span of three years.
+But the first quarter of 2019 still recorded over 435,000 job vacancies.
+Although there continues to be more jobs every year, employers continue to face difficulty in finding employees with particular skills and expertise to address their urgent needs.

-A skills shortage is when you advertise a position, you have a lot of applicants, but then you deem that none of those applicants have the skills to really perform the tasks you have in mind.
+To get a better perspective, a skills shortage is when an employer is unable to fill in a vacancy even with a large number of applications, owing to lack of a particular skillset required for the job at hand.
 Hence there is a need for more methods that can capture both the demand for and supply of workers’ skills.

-Skilled trade workers such as welders, mechanics or electricians have been among the top five hardest roles to fill in Canada for the last ten years.
-Sales representatives, drivers, engineers and technicians are also on the list.
+Skilled workers such as mechanics, welders, and electricians have been amongst the top five high demand roles over the past decade.
+Sales representatives and engineering technicians also rank high on that list.
+Below is the detailed list:

 - Chartered Accountants